dmaiga/Hotel_revenu_PowerBI/asset/README.md

-# Each folder contains:.
+## Each folder contains:
-## docs : an excel file
+- docs : an excel file
-## image: the dashboard screenshot.
+- image: the dashboard screenshot.
-## script : Mysql script and Power PI code.
+- script : Mysql script and Power PI code.